debiai/docs/documentation/dataInsertion/pythonModule/quickStart.md

 Each data that you want to insert must be associated with:

-- An **ID**: considering that the dataset and the results are inserted in two different steps, an ID is recquired for each inserted data in order to match them later.
+- An **ID**: considering that the dataset and the results are inserted in two different steps, an ID is required for each inserted data in order to match them later.
 - A **type**: `text`, `number` or `boolean`.
 - A **label**: `inputs`, `groundTruth`, `contexts`, or `others`.